 “Month” shall mean the period beginning at nine o'clock a.m.
 Central Clock Time, on the first Day of a calendar month and ending at nine o'clock a.m., Central Clock Time, on the first Day of the next succeeding calendar month.

-“Non-Equity and Third Party Services” shall mean the gathering of all Gas on the Lost Creek System under a Third Party Agreement, other than BR Equity Production.
+“Non-Equity and Third Party Services” shall mean the gathering of all Gas on the Lost Creek System under a Third Party Gathering Agreement, other than BR Equity Production.

 “Operative Agreements” shall mean this Agreement, the Administrative Services Agreement, the Firm Gathering Agreements, the LLC Agreement, and the Operation and Maintenance Agreement.